 In the previous section we characterized the aggregate choices of all the participants in the experiment.
-We now turn to discuss whether there is heterogeneity in individual behavior and its sources.
-Table 7 classifies individuals depending on the percentage of time in which their decisions agreed with the theoretical ones.
+We now turn to discuss the degree of heterogeneity in individual behavior and its sources.
+Table 7 classifies individuals depending on the percentage of the time in which their decisions agreed with those predicted by the theory.

 The table clearly shows that in both treatments participants behaved quite differently.
-For instance, in both treatments there are almost 10%of subjects who made the theoretically optimal decision more than 80% of the time; on the other hand, there are approximately 20% of subjects who made the theoretically optimal decision less than 20% of the time.
+For instance, in both treatments there are almost 10% of subjects who made the theoretically optimal decision more than 80% of the time; on the other hand, there are approximately 20% of subjects who made the theoretically optimal decision less than 20% of the time.
 It is worth studying whether such heterogenous behavior can be related to the participants' characteristics.